Family Law · Prenuptial and Postnuptial Agreements

 Business Ownership and Asset Protection

 Without that coordination, multiple documents can produce conflicting results resolved only through litigation.
-A postnuptial agreement that protects a business interest but contradicts the buy-sell provisions in the operating agreement creates ambiguity that may be exploited at divorce or death.
+A postnuptial agreement that protects a business interest but contradicts buy-sell provisions in the operating agreement creates ambiguity that may be exploited at divorce or death.
 The agreement must align with existing governance documents and estate planning instruments to produce the intended result.
 For business owners navigating divorce, see our page on business owner divorce in Pennsylvania.

 Frequently Asked Questions About Postnuptial Agreements